What is the “Russian World Heresy”? Is Patriarch Kirill a Heretic?

 Is it heretical to believe this Russian world has a common Church and common Patriarch?

 It depends.
 Is the belief that they must necessarily and always have a common Church and Patriarch?
 That would be heretical.
-At present, Russia, Ukraine, and Belarus actually do have a common Church and has a common Patriarch.
+At present, Russia, Ukraine, and Belarus actually do have a common Church and a common Patriarch.
 Professing that to be true wouldn’t be a heresy, but saying they must always have a common Church and Patriarch would be phyletism as it draws on ethnicity being a marker of where to draw the borders of a Church’s jurisdiction.
 Believing that all Russians and Russian speakers in this world must have a common Church and Patriarch is a heresy.
 It’s the 1st type of phyletism which seeks overlapping jurisdictions for the sake of having some ethnicities be in one Church and some in another.
 The Russian Church, however, does not profess this idea and neither does the Patriarch.

 Is it heretical to believe that there is a Patriarch works in ‘symphony’ with a common national leader?